 - Dean of First Year Students, Denison University (Granville, OH)

-- Director of Academic Advising, Metropolitan State College of Denver
+- Director of Academic Advising, Metropolitan State University of Denver

 - Assistant Provost for Student Life, University of Denver

 - When I launched my education consulting practice in 2007 I completed a comprehensive certificate program with the Independent Education Consultants Association, and commenced ongoing continuing education and college visitations at an intense pace.
-I regularly follow some 300 colleges, and visit an average of 15 schools per year, all across the U.S.
+I regularly follow the top tier of U.S. colleges, and visit an average of 15 schools per year, all across the U.S.

 - For the past year much of the focus of my professional development has been on the financial side of college planning.
 I am now very knowledgeable about schools that are more generous with students, and ways of maximizing aid and minimizing loans.
 This is why I know my fees represent money well spent!